kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 ![image](https://github.com/user-attachments/assets/43166ee8-7691-474e-8a82-ed87b1a095ad)

-Navigate to **Snaphu Import** and Tick on **Don't save wrapped inferogram in the target Product**
+Navigate to **Snaphu Import** and Tick on **Don't save wrapped interferogram in the target Product**

 ![image](https://github.com/user-attachments/assets/58f5fa38-3e4d-4116-845a-a1a845008248)

 Navigate to **Write** tab

-And edit the name add _unwrapped in the name for disntinction
+And edit the name add _unwrapped in the name for distinction

 ![image](https://github.com/user-attachments/assets/a162530f-547d-473b-9ad7-5044aeb0bec3)